jmpavlick/bimap/README.md

 Think of it as sugar around the general idea of an "enum" in other languages.

+Supports:

+* Mapping between custom types and `String`s
+* Comparison operators (for sorting)
+* JSON encoders and decoders for custom type values

 ```
 import Bimap exposing (Bimap)